RenderKit/openpgl/README.md

 The `PathSegment` struct stores all required information for a path segment (e.g., position, direction, PDF, BSDF evaluation).
-A list of succeeding segments (stored in a `PathSegmentStorage`) can be used to generate SampleData for training the guiding field.
+A list of succeeding segments (stored in a `PathSegmentStorage`) is used to generate `SampleData` for training the guiding field.

 # Projects that make use of Open PGL